Pinha (footballer)

-Plínio Osvaldo Fonseca Brito, known as Pinha (born 5 August 1972) is a former Cape Verdean football player.
+Plínio Osvaldo Fonseca Brito, known as Pinha (born 5 August 1972) is a Cape Verdean former footballer who played as a midfielder.
 He also holds Portuguese citizenship.

-Club career
+Career

-He made his professional debut in the Segunda Liga for Académico de Viseu on 12 January 1992 in a game against Portimonense.
+Pinha made his professional debut in the Segunda Liga for Académico de Viseu on 12 January 1992 in a game against Portimonense.

-He made his Primeira Liga debut for União de Leiria on 1 September 1996, when he played the whole game in a 0–3 loss to Leça.
+He made his Primeira Liga debut for União de Leiria on 1 September 1996, when he played the whole game in a 3–0 loss to Leça.